cohensimpson/survive-remote-thermostat-control/README.md

 <br>

-Thank you for interest in our work and please do contact me to ask any questions.
+Thank you for your interest in our work and please do contact us to ask any questions.

 **Author**: Cohen R. Simpson